sbains2/UWprojects/README.md

 The `SearchEngine` class, central to the project, demands the implementation of an initializer responsible for constructing an inverted index.
 This index associates each term in the corpus with a list of documents containing the term.
 A crucial private method, `_calculate_idf`, is introduced to compute the inverse document frequency.
 The search method, designed to handle both single and multi-term queries, computes and returns a sorted list of document paths based on the tf-idf statistic.

-### Implementation Guidelines

-The assignment places significant emphasis on meticulous planning and execution, encouraging students to comprehend the nuances of the tf-idf statistic.
-A structured approach is advised, beginning with careful testing of the Document class before progressing to the SearchEngine class.
-The comprehensive nature of this project makes it an ideal addition to a technical portfolio, showcasing proficiency in data science and Python programming.